FritzAndFriends/TagzApp/CONTRIBUTING.md

 ## End-to-End Testing

-We use NUnit and Playwright for our end-to-end tests.
+We use xUnit and Playwright for our end-to-end tests.
 Please make sure your changes include appropriate end-to-end tests in the `TagzApp.WebTest` project.

 ## Reporting Bugs